Children with Disabilities team

 - Public Law Outline processes and care proceedings

-- single social work assessments (sometimes jointly with the First Contact team).
-Disabled Person's Assessments and Child in Need Reviews.
+- single social work assessments, transition plans and Child in Need Reviews.

-- long term alternative care Section 17 and 20 of The Children Act 1989 (in some cases)
+- long term alternative care under Section 17 and 20 of The Children Act 1989

 Principles